 Earnings Call Information

-Ryerson will host a conference call to discuss its third quarter results Thursday, November 4, 2021 at 10 a.m.
+Ryerson will host a conference call to discuss third quarter 2022 financial results for the period ended September 30, 2022, on Thursday, November 3, 2022, at 10 a.m.
 Eastern Time.
-Participants may access the conference call by dialing 800-430-8332 (U.S. & Canada) / 929-477-0577 (International) and using conference ID 2510822.
 The live online broadcast will be available on the Company’s investor relations website, ir.ryerson.com.
 A replay will be available at the same website for 90 days.

 Ryerson is a leading value-added processor and distributor of industrial metals, with operations in the United States, Canada, Mexico, and China.
 Founded in 1842, Ryerson has around 4,000 employees in approximately 100 locations.
 Visit Ryerson at www.ryerson.com.

 2For EBITDA, Adjusted EBITDA and Adjusted EBITDA excluding LIFO please see Schedule 2

 3Free Cash Flow is defined as Net Cash provided by operating activities less capital expenditures.
 See Schedule 4